⌘+k ctrl+k

 The data type DECIMAL(WIDTH, SCALE) (also available under the alias NUMERIC(WIDTH, SCALE)) represents an exact fixed-point decimal value.
 When creating a value of type DECIMAL, the WIDTH and SCALE can be specified to define which size of decimal values can be held in the field.
 The WIDTH field determines how many digits can be held, and the scale determines the amount of digits after the decimal point.
 For example, the type DECIMAL(3, 2) can fit the value 1.23, but cannot fit the value 12.3 or the value 1.234.
 The default WIDTH and SCALE is DECIMAL(18, 3), if none are specified.

-Internally, decimals are represented as integers depending on their specified width.
+Internally, decimals are represented as integers depending on their specified WIDTH.

-Width Internal Size (Bytes)
+Width Internal Size (bytes)

 1-4 INT16 2